-They all used to come here, from Napoleon III to Frank Sinatra – Biarritz used to be the Monte Carlo of the Atlantic coast but with the time, the glamour faded.
-Thanks to windsurfing and other water sports, however, the city has rejuvenated.
-It now is the perfect destination for a relaxing weekend break, completed by some of the best food around.
-And there is no need to rush: the city is fairly small and you can easily see everything around, even during a short visit.
-One thing worth to set aside time for is the morning market in Les Halles: try the city’s own mamia, fresh curd sheep’s milk.
+They all used to come here, from Coco Chanel and Ernst Hemingway to Frank Sinatra and the royals – Biarritz used to be the Monte Carlo of the Atlantic coast.
+But with time, the glamour faded.
+Thanks to windsurfing and other water sports, however, the charming city has rejuvenated.
+It is now the perfect destination for a relaxing weekend break, and there is no need to rush: the city is fairly small and you can easily see everything even on a short visit.

 Welcome to Brest - the city with over a thousand years of history.
 Located on the tip of the French region of Brittany, Brest has been one of the key cities in countless numbers of battles and is currently home to one of France’s three naval bases.
 Take a tour and discover a city that is known for its breathtaking landscapes and scenic coastal areas.
 Take a boat ride to the nearby seahorse-shaped islands of Ouessant and Molene for an unforgettable experience.